 7.2 All Trust employees, volunteers and contractors will be provided with role appropriate training.

-7.3 The Trust will implement learning points from relevant reports, Serious Case Reviews and best practice.
+7.3 The Trust will implement learning points from relevant reports, Serious Case Reviews, and best practice.

 7.4 The Trust will complete self-assessments and carry out internal audits of its safeguarding procedures and practices and implement recommendations.